everyday environmental toxins you can easily avoid

 • too much weight loss -> drink more kefir, buy slightly fattier cuts for dinner, put more butter on bread, eat more herring, or worst case fry bacon as snack food

-understanding nutritional science - a personal 3000 meter overview
+understanding nutritional science - a personal overview

 Thanks to Sci-hub, its predecessors and open journals, I have had the opportunity to read far more than just the abstracts in thousands of medical studies in my life, if not tens of thousands.
 A fair share of them were about nutrition and other personal interests, such as being able to recognize the shortcomings of science and the current zeitgeist.
 Although I am just a layman, the extreme amount of studies I have read in detail far surpasses that of most practitioners, and puts me into a rather strange position.